Give the gift of better health to future generations in your Will

 It's easy to make a bequest to the Garvan Institute and become a Partner for the Future.
 You can either include the bequest when you write your Will or simply add one as a codicil to your existing Will.

 It's also important to talk to your loved ones about your intentions and let them know that leaving a gift to medical research is important to you.
-This can help to ensure that your final wishes are carried out.
+This can help to ensure that your intentions and wishes are carried out.
 You should seek professional advice from a legal adviser to ensure your wishes are recorded in a legally binding way.
-Download the brochure for more information.
+Download our Brochure for more information.

 There are a number of ways you can make a bequest to Garvan: